 As a major home improvement, solar installations require thoughtful consideration and planning.
 Even though you may love the thought of generating your own rooftop power, it isn’t the right choice for everyone.
-To make your decision easier, Sustainable Putnam has developed a decision tree that asks several important questions regarding your specific situation.
-You’ll be provided one of two responses.

 - Yes, a solar installation is appropriate for your building